-μ-PRO® is a software package, with user-friendly command line/ graphical interfaces* and manuals, for materials researchers in academia and industry to model and predict the temporal evolution of materials internal local microstructures and properties as well as overall responses of an entire microstructure under externally mechanical, electric or magnetic fields, and thus to guide the understanding of experimental observations on existing materials or the design and discovery of new materials microstructures.
+Our software allows material researchers in academia and industry to model and predict the temporal evolution of a material's internal local microstructures and properties, as well as the overall responses of an entire microstructure under external mechanical, electrical, or magnetic fields.
+This assists in guiding the understanding of experimental observations on existing materials, or in the design and discovery of new material microstructures.

-For modeling 3D polarization domain structure evolution under external thermal, chemical, electrical, and mechanical stimuli in bulk single crystals, epitaxial thin films, and nanostructures.
+Ferroelectric Module enables the modeling of the 3D polarization domain structure evolution under external thermal, chemical, electrical, and mechanical stimuli in bulk single crystals, epitaxial thin films, and nanostructures.

-For computing effective properties of arbitrary microstructure ranging from diffusivity, thermal conductivity, electrical conductivity, elastic stiffness, dielectric permittivity to coupled properties such as piezoelectric coefficients, magnetoelectric coefficients with experimentally characterized or computed microstructures as inputs.
+The Effective Properties Module calculates the effective properties of arbitrary microstructures, ranging from diffusivity, thermal conductivity, electrical conductivity, and elastic stiffness, to dielectric permittivity, as well as coupled properties such as piezoelectric coefficients and magnetoelectric coefficients.
+It does this using either experimentally characterized or computed microstructures as inputs.

 The Impedance Module calculates the effective impedance for a composite system under various frequencies, taking into account the permittivity, conductivity, and polarization distribution.